Crédit Agricole île-de-France relies on emlyon to train its managers

 Participants were equally satisfied with the course, with many of them highlighting the skills gained in the preceding months.
 Several of the “Action-Challenge Projects” – practical, innovative initiatives that were tested in the field as part of the course – were subsequently maintained in the bank's network of branches.
 Examples included a new procedure for welcoming customers at the branch, a more customized approach to commercial relations and a reduction in the hierarchical levels required for decision-making.

-Meeting operational needs
+Responding to operational needs

 The ‘Caring and Demanding Leadership' program has clearly borne fruit.
 Given its success, CADIF and emlyon business school have naturally decided to continue their adventure together.
 “Over the past two years, our managers have obtained a skills certificate that is part of emlyon's General Management Executive Masters.
 We are now giving our employees the chance to complement that by signing up for the other certificates that make up the Masters course,” explains Frédéric Dutertre, head of professional development and managerial skills at CADIF.